smlsvnssn/ouml/README.md

 [browser] Waits for specified event.
 Takes only one element, and one event type.

-#### ö.load( url, isJSON = true, errorMessage = null ) → Promise
+#### ö.load( url, isJSON = true, errorMessage = null, settings = {} ) → Promise

 [browser (Alternatively: Use node-fetch)] Loads (and parses) JSON.
 Optionally loads HTML.
 Super simple fetch wrapper.
 On error, simply returns the error message, or optionally returns your custom error message.
+If you need to pass headers or other settings to the fetch call, use the `settings` object.

 #### ö.pipeAsync( v, ...funcs ) → Promise